frickjack/littleware/Notes/explanation/cabinetService.md

 for storing and retrieving simple application state.

 - A project may have up to 10000 cabinets.
-- A cabinet may have up to 10000 drawers.
+- A cabinet may have up to 10000 resourceGroups.
-- A drawer may have up to 10000 folders.
+- A resourceGroup may have up to 10000 folders.
 - A folder may have up to 10000 documents.
-- A cabinet is just a hierarchy of documents up to 4 levels deep (cabinet, drawer, folder, document)
+- A cabinet is just a hierarchy of documents up to 4 levels deep (cabinet, resourceGroup, folder, document)
 - Each document may have up to a 10KB json details blob
 - Each document may have up to a 100KB json payload
 - Each document payload references a schema, but the API does not enforce compliance with the schema